guilhermepo2/blog/_posts/2018-01-05-simple-ci-for-cpp.markdown

 When you are ready, Sign Up.
 It is easier to use your GitHub account, but do what you like the most.
 Go to your [GitHub](https://github.com) page and visit the [Marketplace](https://github.com/marketplace), you will find *Circle CI* under the Continuous Integration category or you can just search for it.
 If you want the direct link [here it is](https://github.com/marketplace/circleci).
 "Buy" it (it's not buying since it's free, although it has paid options).

 Now on the CircleCI, Log In if you haven't already, you should be seeing your Dashboard.
-Link it with GitHub, you haven't used your GitHub account, to have access to your repositories.
+Link it with GitHub, if you haven't already, to have access to your repositories.
 Add a *New Project* on the *Projects* session and choose your desired Repository, click on Setup Project.
 Image Below for better understanding.

 ![Project on Circle CI]({{site.baseurl}}/assets/img/project-on-circle-ci.png)